 PCOS Symptoms, But No Diagnosis

 Vitti had been dealing with hormonal issues for most of her post-pubescent life, becoming amenorrheic (meaning she didn’t get her period) at age 12.
 “When everyone was lamenting getting their period every month, I got mine only six times for a whole decade,” Vitti says.
-And of those six, some were chemically induced by synthetic progesterone.
+And of those six times, some were chemically induced by synthetic progesterone.
 There were other symptoms, too, and she never felt truly healthy, but she was able to push them aside and continue to live her life.

-“I just remember thinking, no, this is not my future.
-There’s got to be a better way,” Vitti remembers.
-Suddenly, she saw the faults in the way that conventional medicine treated chronic hormonal conditions: a hands-off approach that centered on women’s acceptance of the disease.
+“I remember thinking, no, this is not my future.
+There’s got to be a better way,” Vitti says.
+Suddenly, she saw the faults in the way that conventional medicine treated chronic hormonal conditions: a hands-off approach that centered on women’s acceptance of disease and discomfort.
+“I just thought that that was unacceptable, because I knew we could do better,” Vitti says.

-“I just thought that that was unacceptable because we could do better,” Vitti says.
-She proceeded to do her own research on the disease and what could be done to ease her symptoms and reverse PCOS.
-Eventually, this research led her to develop the protocol that is now used at FLO Living to help women reverse PCOS and heal other hormonal issues.
+So she proceeded to do her own research on PCOS and what could be done to ease her symptoms and, ultimately, heal completely.
+Eventually, this research led her to develop the protocol that is now used at FLO Living to help women reverse PCOS and address other hormonal issues.
+When she applied the protocol to herself, she witnessed a massive transformation: her skin cleared up, her weight melted off, and her menstrual cycle was restored.

 Building Flo Living Hormone Center

-After Vitti’s experience healing her PCOS, she knew that she needed to shift course.
-Being a conventional ob-gyn within the conventional medicine system would not fulfill her goal of helping women everywhere balance their hormones and feel their best.
-That’s where the inspiration to build FLO Living Hormone Center came from.
-“The FLO Living Hormone Center was really something that I needed a long time ago when I was dealing with my own hormonal health issues,” says Vitti.
-“I really wished there was a place where I could’ve gone when my period started becoming problematic, where I could talk to someone about the issues that I was struggling with, where I could test my hormones as much as I wanted or I could get some effective, natural treatment and track my progress and symptoms.”
+“FLO Living was something that I needed a long time ago when I was dealing with my own hormonal health issues,” says Vitti.
+“I really wished there was a place where I could’ve gone when my period started becoming problematic, where I could talk to someone about the issues that I was struggling with, where I could test my hormones as much as I wanted, get effective, natural treatment, and track my progress and symptoms.”

-“A lot of the messaging that we’re given as women about our reproductive health is lacking in enough science and practical wisdom that we feel like we should also avoid it,” Vitti says.
-“Then it ends up causing us to make the choice in our own healthcare of doing nothing, which we know is really dangerous from great research that’s long been out there.”
 As an example, she cites a study that determined that if you have untreated PMS — which is a serious hormonal imbalance resulting from too much estrogen and insufficient progesterone — in your 20s and 30s, it increases your likelihood of developing the four big diseases of inflammation after menopause: heart disease, diabetes, cancer, and dementia.
 In other words, PMS isn’t something we should be joking about, but something we should be taking very seriously.
 With FLO Living, Vitti hopes to change the conversation around PMS, hormonal conditions, and female health in general.

-Conclusion: Takeaways from Alisa Vitti’s Journey to Reverse PCOS
+The WellBe Takeaway on Alisa Vitti’s Journey to Reverse PCOS

 You can also listen to an audio version of our interview with Alisa Vitti on The WellBe Podcast.